 My family and I spent a long weekend in Edinburgh in October 2015, travelling there for the purpose of collecting my Open University Degree at an awards ceremony held at the Usher Hall.
 I fell in love with the city and since my first visit, I have made several more trips up north on the East Coast Line, which runs from London to Edinburgh.
-The architecture of the old buildings Edinburgh is wonderful and it's a pleasure simply to stroll—but take warm clothing, there is often a very chilly breeze.
-When you have only a few days, there's not too much time to waste strolling though, as there is a wealth of galleries, museums, and shops to visit.
-We wanted to see as much as possible during the three days that we were in Edinburgh and used a guide book to pre-plan a rough wish-list of places to visit and things to do.
-When travelling, my personal choice is the Marco Polo guide books, which have detailed maps in the back covers, with sites of interest marked on them.
+The architecture of the old buildings Edinburgh is wonderful and it's a pleasure simply to stroll up George Street - but take warm clothing, there is often a very chilly breeze.
+Though when you have only a few days, there's not too much time to waste strolling, as there is a wealth of galleries, museums, and shops to visit.
+We wanted to see as much as possible during our first, three-day, visit and used a guidebook to pre-plan a rough wish-list of places to visit and things to do.
+When travelling, my personal choice is the Marco Polo guidebooks, which have detailed maps in the back covers, with sites of interest marked on them.
 The has suggestions about what to do on rainy days (always useful in Scotland) and information about restaurants to suit different budgets.
-Edinburgh guide book
+Edinburgh guidebook